BigWigsMods/packager/README.md

 the addon from displaying for unsupported versions by not including a base interface value.

-#### Using comma separated interface values (limited game support)
+#### Using comma separated interface values

-The game client for 10.2.7 (releases May 7th) and 4.4.0 (releases April 30th)
-have added the option to specify multiple interface versions delimited by commas.
+The game client for 10.2.7 and 4.4.0 have added the option to specify multiple interface versions delimited by commas.

 ```toc
 ## Interface: 11502, 100207, 40400, 110000